Nerwyn/android-tv-card/README.md

 - Remap long clicks on the touchpad by setting `long_click_keycode` to a different key name.
   - _Due to limitations on desktop browsers, touchpad swiping and long clicks do not work with a mouse._
 - Alter touchpad CSS using `touchpad_style`.
-  - Soft deprecated option `touchpad_height` is now `height` within the `touchpad_style` object.
 - Touchpad style now follows theme.

 **Better row handling and columns**

 - Rows now exist in a new `rows` array with no limit on the number of rows you can add.
   - Legacy configs that use `_row` key names will still work but are not recommended.
-- Volume sliders and navigation touchpads can now be placed in rows alongside other buttons.
+- Sliders and touchpads can now be placed in rows alongside other buttons.
-  - For special volume and navigation features use `volume_buttons`, `volume_slider`, `navigation_buttons`, and `navigation_touchpad` as button names within a row.
+  - For special volume and navigation features use `volume_buttons`, `slider`, `dpad`, and `touchpad` as button names within a row.
 - Empty buttons are no longer clickable.
 - Create columns by creating an array within a row array (see examples).
 Create an array within that array to create another row.
 Experiment with nesting rows and columns to make weird remote layouts.